Faizaan790/Faizaan790/README.md

 - 🙋‍♂️ Hi, I’m Mohammed Faizaan Khan @Faizaan790
-- 💻 I’m a Computer Science recent graduate having a passion of coding in Java
+- 💻 I’m a Computer Science recent graduate having a passion for coding in Java
 - 📜 Skills that I currently possess are including but not limited to: Java, HTML/CSS, Javascript, Python & MySQL
 - 📕 I'm looking forward to learn React js, Docker & Kubernetes in near future
 - 🍕 Is my favorite food and ☕ is my favorite drink